Samstiles/friendly-validator.js/README.md

 console.log(err); // false, all values passed all validations
 ```

-Validate an entire form of data, which all fail validations
+Validate an entire form of data, which all fail validations... and returns a simple array containing a `{ input_that_contained_error: 'error message' }` for every failed validation rule.
 ```javascript
 var phone = 'aaaaf3af4f4fa6g5asg453vesfa';
 var email = 'totallyNotAnEmail';